wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/13-monitor-flows.md

 ## Prerequisites

-* Install the Power Automate mobile app for [Google Android](https://aka.ms/flowmobiledocsandroid/?azure-portal=true), [Apple iOS](https://aka.ms/flowmobiledocsios/?azure-portal=true), or [Windows Phone](https://aka.ms/flowmobilewindows/?azure-portal=true) on a supported device.
+* Install the Power Automate mobile app for [Google Android](https://aka.ms/flowmobiledocsandroid/?azure-portal=true) or [Apple iOS](https://aka.ms/flowmobiledocsios/?azure-portal=true) on a supported device.
 The screenshots in this unit were taken on the Apple iPhone version of the app, but the mobile app for Android and Windows Phone are similar.
 * If you have completed all of the Units in this Learning Path, you will have a number of flow runs available for review.
 If you don't already have a flow, you will want to create one now on the [Power Automate website](https://flow.microsoft.com/?azure-portal=true) before proceeding with this unit.
 For easier testing, use a flow that you can trigger yourself instead of waiting for an external event.

 > [!TIP]